Stochastic Modeling and Simulation of Viral Evolution: Introduction

-\paragraph{Mechanisms of extinction.} A virus population can be become extinct or eradicated from the host by the fulfillment of a condition involving only the probability of occurrence of deleterious effects $d$ and the maximum replicative capability $R$.
-Even further, in the absence of beneficial or compensatory effects, the fate of the population becomes entirely settled whether the product $R(1-d)$ is greater or lesser than $1$.
-Based on this observation we show that there is a correspondence between two well known distinct mechanisms of extinction: \begin{enumerate}[(a)] \item \emph{Lethal Mutagenesis.} The process of extinction of the viral population due to the increment of the deleterious rate~\cite{BSW07,BSW08}. \item \emph{Mutational Meltdown.} The process of extinction of the viral population through the step-wise loss of the fittest replicative classes due to \emph{random drift} associated to the finite population size effect~\cite{LG90,LBBG93}. \end{enumerate}
+\paragraph{Unifying principle for extinction.} According to the phenotypic model a virus population can be become extinct or eradicated from the host by the fulfillment of a condition involving only the probability of occurrence of deleterious effects $d$ and the maximum replicative capability $R$.
+Even further, in the absence of beneficial or compensatory effects, the fate of the population determined by the product $R(1-d)$.
+If it is greater than $1$ the population will survive or if it is lesser than $1$ the population will face extinction.
+Based on this result we show that there is a correspondence between two well known distinct mechanisms of extinction: \begin{enumerate}[(1)] \item \emph{Lethal Mutagenesis~\cite{LEKZRM99,BSW07,BSW08}.} The process of extinction of the viral population due to the increment of the deleterious rate. \item \emph{Mutational Meltdown~\cite{LBBG93,LG90}.} The process of extinction of the viral population through the step-wise loss of the fittest replicative classes due to \emph{random drift} associated with the finite population size effect. \end{enumerate} The correspondence between the two mechanisms reinforces the view that both are ``two sides of the same coin''~\cite{MOBJ17}.
+We propose here an \emph{unifying principle for the extinction of a virus population}: This principle is based on a mathematical model containing probabilities of neutral and deleterious effects and the average growth rate or average maximum fitenss which is equivalent (under appropriate interpretation) to the extinction threshold of a branching process given by the malthusian parameter.
+In the course of the proof (see Section~\ref{subsec:FPSMM}) we consider another parameter present in our phenotypic model, called the \emph{carrying capacity}.
+Initially, it was introduced as a convenient step for the computational implementation of the model, i.e., to prevent the population to grow boundlessly.
+Nevertheless, it can be seen as a genuine parameter of the model, which controls the intensity of the random drift.
+Because of this, we may consider our model as a \emph{self-regulated branching process}, instead of a ``pure'' branching process.
+Furthermore, we observe that, even though the extinction mechanisms have the same mathematical ``origin'', the processes leading to the actual extinction of the viral population may display distinct ``signatures''.